TropComplique/FaceBoxes-tensorflow/README.md

 ## Requirements

-* tensorflow 1.8
+* tensorflow 1.10
 * opencv-python, Pillow, tqdm

 ## Notes

-1. It will work only on GPU because I use `NCHW` format for tensors
-(but you can easily make some changes so it also works on CPU).
-2. This detector doesn't work well on small faces.
+1. This detector doesn't work well on small faces.
+But you can improve its performance if you upscale images before feeding them to the network.
-3. You can see how anchor densification works in `visualize_densified_anchor_boxes.ipynb`.
+2. You can see how anchor densification works in `visualize_densified_anchor_boxes.ipynb`.
-4. You can see how my data augmentation works in `test_input_pipeline.ipynb`.
+3. You can see how my data augmentation works in `test_input_pipeline.ipynb`.

 ## How to train